kironroy/GitDemo/README.md

 # GitDemo
-This is a demo app for Tim Corey's Git Course
+This is a demo app for Tim Corey's Git Course.